-In 2023, we added two new member stockholders and lost nine member stockholders, ending the year at 609 member stockholders.
-Of the nine members lost, seven merged with other Fifth District members, one merged out of district, and one withdrew from membership.
+In 2024, we added four new member stockholders and lost eight member stockholders, ending the year at 605 member stockholders.
+Of the eight members lost, five merged with other Fifth District members and three merged out of district.

-In 2023, there were no material changes in the allocation of membership by state, charter type, or asset size.
-At the end of 2023, the composition of membership by state was Ohio with 298, Kentucky with 156, and Tennessee with 155.
+In 2024, there were no material changes in the allocation of membership by state, charter type, or asset size.
+At the end of 2024, the composition of membership by state was Ohio with 298, Kentucky with 157, and Tennessee with 150.